Carrot Cookie Bites

 - In a large bowl, cream shortening and brown sugar until light and fluffy.
 Beat in the eggs, buttermilk and vanilla.
 Combine the flour, cinnamon, salt, baking powder, baking soda, nutmeg and cloves; gradually add to creamed mixture.
 Stir in the oats, carrots, and pecans.

-- Drop remaining cookie dough by rounded teaspoonfuls 2 in. apart onto ungreased baking sheets.
-Bake at 375° for 6-8 minutes or until lightly browned.
+- To freeze cookie dough, see freeze option.
+To bake immediately, drop dough by rounded teaspoonfuls 2 in. apart onto ungreased baking sheets.
+Bake at 375° until lightly browned, 6-8 minutes.
 Remove to wire racks to cool.

-- To use frozen cookie dough: Place frozen dough balls 2 in. apart on ungreased baking sheets.
+- Freeze option: Drop dough by rounded teaspoonfuls onto baking sheets.
+Freeze until firm.
+Transfer cookie dough balls to resealable plastic freezer bag.
+May be frozen up to 3 months.
+To bake, place 2 in. apart on ungreased baking sheets.
 Bake at 375° for 10-15 minutes or until lightly browned.
 Remove to wire racks to cool.
-Yield: 7 dozen.

 Nutrition Facts1 each: 50 calories, 2g fat (0 saturated fat), 5mg cholesterol, 24mg sodium, 6g carbohydrate (3g sugars, 0 fiber), 1g protein.
 Diabetic Exchanges: 1/2 starch, 1/2 fat.